ackeephp/view-presenter/readme.md

 ### View

-The `Ackee\ViewPresenter\View` class takes 3 arguments, the first is the `ParserInterface`, the second is a `PresentableInterface` class and the last is a config `array`.
+The `Nueve\ViewPresenter\View` class takes 3 arguments, the first is the `ParserInterface`, the second is a `PresentableInterface` class and the last is a config `array`.

 The array only contain a single property at the moment and that is the file extension property `file.ext`, which is by default set to `.php`, you should change this if you decide to use a different Parser. e.g. Twig `.twig`.